nealrs/ns.com/advice/_posts/2018-11-01-Quitters-Remorse.md

 **1.** Take a mini vacay.
 Call up old roommates you haven’t seen in a while.
 Dust off your pottery wheel and throw a pot.

-**2.** Do some Retail therapy / get a makeover.
+**2.** Do some retail therapy / get a makeover.
 Every time I accept a new job, I like to get a new outfit and a fresh haircut.

 **3.** Think about how you can maintain relationships with coworkers that you’ve bonded with. **You're quitting the company, but you don't have to quit the people**.